TheWirv/react-barcode-scanner/README.md

 ## Component API

-The `QrCodeScanner` component has the following props:
+The `BarcodeScanner` component has the following props:

 | Properties            | Types                                                                                           | Default Value            | Required | Description                                              |
 | --------------------- | ----------------------------------------------------------------------------------------------- | ------------------------ | -------- | -------------------------------------------------------- |